HMS Endeavour: Final resting place

 In 1999, a combined research team from RIMAP and the Australian National Maritime Museum examined some known wrecks in the harbour and in 2000, RIMAP and the ANMM examined a site that appears to be one of the blockade vessels, partly covered by a separate wreck of a 20th-century barge.
 The older remains were those of a wooden vessel of approximately the same size, and possibly a similar design and materials as Lord Sandwich ex Endeavour.
 Confirmation that Cook's former ship had indeed been in Newport Harbor sparked public interest in locating her wreck.
 However, further mapping showed eight other 18th-century wrecks in Newport Harbor, some with features and conditions also consistent with Endeavour.
 In 2006 RIMAP announced that the wrecks were unlikely to be raised.
 In 2016 RIMAP concluded that there was a probability of 80 to 100% that the wreck of Endeavour was still in Newport Harbor, probably one of a cluster of five wrecks on the seafloor, and planned to investigate the ships and their artifacts further.
 They were seeking funds to build facilities for handling and storing recovered objects.

 In September 2018, Fairfax Media reported that archaeologists from RIMAP had pinpointed the final resting place of the vessel.
 The possible discovery was hailed as a "hugely significant moment" in Australian history, but researchers have warned they were yet to "definitively" confirm whether the wreck had been located.

 On 3 February 2022, the Australian National Maritime Museum (ANMM) held an event attended by federal cabinet minister Paul Fletcher to announce that the wreck had been confirmed to be that of the Endeavour.
 The RIMAP has called the announcement "premature" and a "breach of contract", which the ANMM denies.
-RIMAP's lead investigator stated that "there has been no indisputable data found to prove the site is that iconic vessel, and there are many unanswered questions that could overturn such an identification".
-Meanwhile, the wreck is being eaten by shipworms.
+The RIMAP's lead investigator stated that "there has been no indisputable data found to prove the site is that iconic vessel, and there are many unanswered questions that could overturn such an identification".
+In November 2023, however, the ANMM announced further confirmative discoveries.
+Meanwhile, the wreck is being eaten by shipworms and gribbles.

+In June 2025, The Australian National Maritime Museum and RIMAP released their final report confirming the wreck's identity as that of HMB Endeavour.